whisthq/whist/protocol/README.md

  ------------
  ## Building
+ If you are on ubuntu/linux run desktop/linux-client-setup.sh to install the dev versions of the dependencies.
  ### Building in an IDE
  We use CMake to build.
 If you are using VS code, VS or Clion this is pretty easy to use, you need to either open the root repo folder as a project, or open the root CMakeCache.txt as a project.
 On CLion and VS there is a menu to build at the top, on VS code you need the CMake extension and the build command is at the bottom.
 The CMake currently has two types of builds Debug and Release.
-You probably want to be building debug builds while developing, since they log more aggressively (info and above) and add debug compile flags such as -g.
-The build target for desktop is "FractalClient"
+You probably want to be building debug builds while developing, since they log more aggressively (info and above).
+Currently, we use the same compiler flags for debug and release because we distribute binaries with debug flags.
+The build target for desktop is "FractalClient" and the sever is "Fractal Server".

  #### Linux CLI